JuliaGPU/ArrayFire.jl/README.md

 setBackend(AF_BACKEND_CUDA) #Switch to CUDA backend setBackend(AF_BACKEND_CPU) #Switch back to CPU backend
 ```
+NOTE: The function `getAvailableBackend()` works only on arrayfire v3.3.0 and above.

 If you're sure of which backend you want and won't switch, you can set an environment variable `AFMODE` to start up ArrayFire with a specific backend
 ```bash
 export AFMODE=OPENCL #Switch to OPENCL backend